 Academy Award-winning filmmaker Morgan Neville examines the life and legacy of Fred Rogers, the beloved host of the popular children’s TV show “Mister Rogers’ Neighborhood.”
 A portrait of a man whom we all think we know, this emotional and moving film takes us beyond the zip-up cardigans and the land of make-believe, and into the heart of a creative genius who inspired generations of children with compassion and limitless imagination.
-In theaters June 8, 2018.
+In select theaters June 8, 2018.

 We support smart, soulful, and savvy storytellers and audiences.